Questions to ask yourself

 How does your invention work?

-- For each problem solved or advantage identified write down what feature enables that advantage, e.g. Advantage = lighter, Why = because we use carbon fibre compared with stainless steel.
+- For each problem solved and advantage identified write down what feature enables that advantage, e.g. Advantage = lighter, Why = because we use carbon fibre compared with stainless steel.
 Be detailed and think critically about what feature(s) enable the advantage.

 - Why haven’t previous products used that feature? e.g. Carbon fibre was too expensive in the past.